mark-wiemer-org/ahkpp/README.md

 ![output](image/output.jpg)
 2. **Evalute**: Set and get variable in debug evaluter.![evalute](image/evalute.jpg)

 This extension provides basic debugging functions.
-If you need more debugging functions(Like **conditional breakpoint**), you need to add additional extension [vscode-autohotkey-debug](https://marketplace.visualstudio.com/items?itemName=zero-plusplus.vscode-autohotkey-debug).
+If you need more debugging functions(Like **conditional breakpoint**), you can to add additional extension [vscode-autohotkey-debug](https://marketplace.visualstudio.com/items?itemName=zero-plusplus.vscode-autohotkey-debug).

 ## Language Features